MidFirst Bank Review 2021: Personalized Service With Plenty of Options

 BancFirst is more convenient for customers who prefer banking in person because it has more than 95 locations across Oklahoma — nearly twice as many as MidFirst.
 But Midfirst gets the nod for its customer service, having received the highest-ranking customer satisfaction award for 2018 and 2019 in the Southwest region in the J.D.
 Power U.S. Retail Banking Satisfaction Study.

-MidFirst Bank offers a full suite of banking products and services, including multiple checking account options.
+MidFirst Bank is great for those looking for a bank that offers a full suite of banking products and services, including multiple checking account options.
 You might be able to find a bank that pays higher APYs on checking, savings and money market accounts, but MidFirst is still worth a look if you live in its service area and value convenience and excellent customer service.
 If you’re convinced that MidFirst is right for you, consider opening an account.

 MidFirst Bank offers a variety of checking account options, including two that are free and two that are interest-bearing, making it easy for customers to find a good fit.
 Plus, one of the free options, Go!
 Checking, is specifically designed for students 24 and younger and only requires a minimum opening deposit of $25.